Cooley Law School: Six-year affiliation with Western Michigan University

-On July 28, 2014, the ABA and the Higher Learning Commission gave their approval to an affiliation between Cooley and WMU.
+On July 28, 2014, the ABA and the Higher Learning Commission gave their approval to an affiliation between Cooley and Western Michigan University.
 On August 13, 2014, the affiliation became official and included Cooley changing its name from "Thomas M. Cooley Law School" to "Western Michigan University Cooley Law School".
 Cooley then offered classes on each of Western Michigan's four campuses.

 On November 5, 2020, WMU's board of trustees voted to end its affiliation with Cooley, indicating the board believed that affiliation with Cooley had become a distraction from the university's core mission.
 The disassociation took effect November 5, 2023, and "Western Michigan University" was dropped from the school's name.

 Accreditation

-Cooley has been accredited by the Higher Learning Commission since 2001, and by the American Bar Association (ABA) since 1975, although as of 2025 it is on probation.
-Beginning in 2020, Cooley has failed to reach the 75% two–year bar passage required of ABA Standard 316 for continued accreditation and, effective 2025, was placed on probation by the ABA due to noncompliance with the required minimum two-year bar passage rate.
+Cooley has been accredited by the Higher Learning Commission since 2001, and by the American Bar Association (ABA) since 1975, although in August 2025 it was placed on probation, Cooley was removed from probation in November 2025.
+Beginning in 2020, Cooley has failed to reach the 75% two–year bar passage required of ABA Standard 316 for continued accreditation and, effective 2025, was placed on probation by the ABA due to noncompliance with the required minimum two-year bar passage rate, but was found in compliance and off probation in November 2025.

 In 2020, the ABA's Section of Legal Education and Admissions to the Bar determined Cooley had failed to significantly comply with Standard 316, which was revised in 2019 to provide that at least 75% of an accredited law school's graduates who took a bar exam must pass one within two years of graduation.
 Cooley failed to reach the 75% standard as demonstrated by statistics released by the ABA at the end of April, 2021.
 Those statistics showed Cooley with a 62.31% pass rate for Class of 2018 graduates, compared with 66.01% for Class of 2017 graduates.
 Cooley was found in 2022 to have a 59.51% ultimate bar passage rate for the Class of 2019, but was granted a two-year extension to meet the 316 standard subject to various conditions including working with faculty to improve teaching and learning, reviewing the effects of more rigorous grading policies, and making a “significant financial investment” in a “reliable plan” to ensure that the law school has resources to operate in compliance with the standard.
 As of 2020, Cooley had failed to reach the 75% two year bar passage required of ABA Standard 316 for continued accreditation, and as of early 2024, based on statistics for 2021 graduates, the school had the lowest two-year bar passage rate among ABA-accredited law schools, at 55.87%.
 As such, effective 2025, Cooley was placed on probation by the ABA due to noncompliance with the required minimum two-year bar passage rate.
+Cooley was found to be fully compliant in November 2025 and taken off probation.